nsidn98/Kaggle-mnist-dataset/README.md

 # Kaggle-mnist-dataset
-My first submission with not so good accuracy of 99.78%
+My first submission with a not so good accuracy of 99.78%